 Even though the storm has passed, it’s important to be aware of the dangers in your area.
-Here are some tips to help keep you and your family safe when returning home to assess damage after a hurricane.
+Here are some tips to help keep you and your family safe when returning home to assess hurricane damage.

-Don’t return to your local area until officials say it is safe to do so.
+Don’t return to your local area to assess the hurricane damage until officials say it is safe to do so.
 Keep in mind that flash flooding can occur and that roads and bridges may be damaged.
 To verify road conditions after a hurricane call:

 - North Carolina: 511

 - South Carolina: 888-877-9151

 Let people know you’re safe.
 Register with the American Red Cross Safe and Well system so family and friends can find you.

 Avoid driving or walking through floodwaters while assessing hurricane damage, which can be electrically charged from downed and underground power lines; contain debris like glass, dead animals or even poisonous snakes; or be contaminated with sewage and hazardous chemicals.
 Just six inches of moving water can knock down a person, and a foot of fast-moving water can destabilize a vehicle.

 To avoid home hazards from flooding, turn off the electricity at the main fuse box or circuit breaker, or ask for professional help.
 Do not touch electrical equipment.
 Use a flashlight, rather than anything flammable, in case of gas leaks.